duritong/trocla/README.md

     certonly If set to true the x509 format will return only the certificate keyonly  If set to true the x509 format will return only the private key

+### sshkey

+This format generate a ssh keypair

+Additional options are:

+    type        The ssh key type (rsa, dsa).
+Default: rsa bits        Specifies the number of bits in the key to create.
+Default: 2048 comment     Specifies a comment.
+    passphrase  Specifies a passphrase.

+Output render options are:

+    pubonly     If set to true the sshkey format will return only the ssh public key privonly    If set to true the sshkey format will return only the ssh private key

 ## Installation

 * Debian has trocla within its sid-release: `apt-get install trocla`